+Included Activities

-Included Activities 1.
-The activities necessary for the review of abbreviated The development of regulations and policy related to applications, supplemental abbreviated applications, the review of abbreviated applications, supplemental and investigational submissions. abbreviated applications, and investigational 2.
-The issuance of action letters which approve submissions.
-Development of standards for products subject to abbreviated applications or supplemental abbreviated applications, or which set forth in detail Meetings between the Agency and generic new animal the specific deficiencies in abbreviated applications, 7. supplemental abbreviated applications, or drug sponsor. investigational submissions and, where appropriate, Review of advertising and labeling prior to approval of an abbreviated application or supplemental abbreviated the actions necessary to place such applications, supplemental applications, or submissions in application, but not after such application has been condition for approval. approved.
-3. The inspection of generic new animal drug establishments and other facilities undertaken as part of the Secretary's review of pending abbreviated applications, supplemental abbreviated applications, and investigational submissions.
-4. Monitoring of research conducted in connection with the review of abbreviated applications, supplemental abbreviated applications, and investigational submissions.
+- The activities necessary for the review of abbreviated applications supplemental abbreviated applications, and investigational submissions - 2.
+The issuance of action letters which approve abbreviated applications or supplemental abbreviated applications, or which set forth in detail the specific deficiencies in abbreviated applications, supplemental abbreviated applications, or investigational submissions and, where appropriate, the actions necessary to place such applications, supplemental applications, or submissions in condition for approval - 3.
+The inspection of generic new animal drug establishments and other facilities undertaken as part of the Secretary's review of pending abbreviated applications, supplemental abbreviated applications, and investigational submissions